 - She tries again later on in the episode and is happy for doing it.

-- And, in the following season Shawn actually says that he loves her.
+- Psych has Shawn confess his feelings to Juliet, though in an ADHD way as it started with a rant about how much he loves his motorcycle.
+And, in the following season Shawn actually says that he loves her.
 While hooked up to a polygraph.
-Everyone (Shawn included) immediately looked at the readout to see if he was telling the truth.
+Everyone (Shawn included) immediately look at the readout to see if he is telling the truth.

-- River Song confesses her love for the Doctor — by unraveling reality, creating a distress beacon that broadcasts to all points of space and time simultaneously, and getting a million million voices to cry out their love for the Doctor with her, simply so he wouldn't die without knowing that he was loved, and by no one more than her.
+- River Song confesses her love for the Doctor — by unraveling reality, creating a distress beacon that broadcasts to all points of space and time simultaneously, and getting a million million voices to cry out their love for the Doctor with her, simply so he wouldn't die without knowing that he was loved, and by no-one more than her.
 As love confessions go, that one is pretty spectacular.

 - Babylon 5: John Sheridan, to Delenn, in "Ceremonies of Light and Dark".

 Sheridan: I think it's time you knew that I can no longer imagine my world without you in it.
 I don't know exactly when or how it happened, but I'm glad it did.

 - Castle has two very powerful ones.
 The first is an Anguished Declaration of Love, from Castle to Beckett as she lies on the ground, having just been shot.
 The second one is from Beckett to Castle as she confesses that she nearly died, and yet the only thing she could think about was him.